openly-retro/stellaris-machine-robot-expansion/mre_code_tools/docs/source/planets_districts.rst

 Using the colony automations with auto-machine worlds is a great quality-of-life improvement for players who don't want much planetary micromanagement.

+*As of Phoenix 4.0 the colony automations don't work anymore sadly, we have to wait for Paradox to fix this in the base game*

 Mechanical Worlds
 -----------------